nodejs/diagnostics/documentation/abnormal_termination/step2/using_diagnostic_report.md

 2. Open the generated report which is in the format `report.20200410.114639.4623.0.001.json`.

+3. Look at `javascriptStack` to see what is the cause of abnormal termination.
+Are there evidence of it being caused by programatic errors?
+If yes, examine the source as pointed in the call frame and attempt to figure out what went wrong.

-3. Look at `javascriptStack` to see the victim of the memory leak which can be the allocation pattern and /or the actual source.
+4. If programatic error is ruled out, then examine  `javascriptStack` to see if there is evidence of memory leak / exhaustion.
+If so, the stack will show the victim of the memory leak which can be the allocation pattern and /or the actual source.
 Note that `javaScriptStack` will not always point to the right frame.

-4. Take a look at the `javascriptHeap` section in the report The `javascriptHeap` will give the details of memory allocation.
+The `javascriptHeap` will give the details of memory allocation.
 It is split into 6 regions:
      * read_only_space
      * new_space
      * old_space
      * code_space
      * map_space
      * large_object_space

 5. Inpsect each spaces.
 For each space,
   ```js